vippsas/vipps-streamlabs/README.md

 # Vipps for Streamlabs

 A quick hack from an internal Vipps hackathon.
-No guarantees whatsoever.
+No guarantees whatsoever!

 This is a
 [Spring Boot](https://spring.io/projects/spring-boot)